TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### area
-The AreaTable.dbc id of the zone in which this item exists.
+The [AreaTable ID](/files/DBC/335/areatable#id) of the zone in which this item exists.
 Leaving the zone will detroy it.
 &nbsp;

 ### Map
-The Map.dbc id of the map in which this item exists.
+The [Map ID](/files/DBC/335/map#id) in which this item exists.
 Leaving the map will detroy it.
 &nbsp;

 ### BagFamily
-If the item is a bag, this field is a bitmask controlling what types of items can be put in this bag.
+If the item is a bag, this field is a bitmask of [BagFamily IDs](/files/DBC/335/itembagfamily#id) controlling what types of items can be put in this bag.
 You can combine different types by adding up the bit numbers.
 | Value | Flag | Name |
 |-------|------|------|
 | 1 | 0x0001 | Arrows |